SwellPF/V-REX/README.md

 ## Acknowledgments

-* Thanks to Meg Gutshall for the excellent recommendation of the Sinatra Flash gem
+* Thanks to Meg Gutshall for the excellent recommendation to use the Sinatra Flash gem
 * etc
 * etc